ric2b/Vivaldi-browser/chromium/components/onc/docs/onc_spec.md

       provided by the system.
 If the network is not in range this field will be set to '0' or not present.

+* **TetheringState**
+    * (optional, read-only, defaults to "NotDetected") - **string**
+    * The tethering state of the WiFi connection.
+If the connection is tethered the value is "Confirmed".
+If the connection is suspected to be tethered the value is "Suspected".
+In all other cases it's "NotDetected".

 ---
   * At least one of the fields **HexSSID** or **SSID** must be present.
   * If both **HexSSID** and **SSID** are set, the values must be consistent.